 To view the train data, left-click the Train Data tab.
-The Train Summary Data will be displayed as depicted in the example above.
+The Train Summary Data will be displayed as depicted in the example on the previous page.

-To view a train detail report, slide the mouse pointer to highlight the row for the desired train in the Train Summary Data Table.
+To view a train detail report, slide mouse pointer to highlight desired train number in Train Summary Report.
 Left-click to select the train.
-A new window appears for each Train Detail report.
-This report also has the Show Announcements and Show DSR Charts buttons that display additional windows and information and provide replay and download of the spoken announcements.
+A new window pops up for the Train Details report.
 See the example below.